nurlan-aliyev/web_pages/README.md

-This is the 3rd project from freeCodeCamp on Responsive Web Design.
+This is the main HTML & CSS files of projects from freeCodeCamp on Responsive Web Design.